Prisons

 One of the largest retailers in the US.
 It banned the use of all forms of prison labor in its supply chain in 2018 but continues to sell products made using such labor.

-A US-based vehicle manufacturer that provides commercial and specialized vehicles to US law enforcement and immigration authorities and to Israeli occupation authorities
+A US-based vehicle manufacturer that provides commercial and specialized vehicles to Israeli occupation authorities and US police and immigration agencies.

-A UK-based bank holding and financial services company.
-It has been one of the main financial backers of private prison companies CoreCivic and GEO Group.
+A UK-based banking and financial services company.
+It has been a major financier of private prison companies CoreCivic and GEO Group.

 The world's largest fast-food chain.
 It uses incarcerated labor at its restaurants and has prison labor in its supply chain.

-A Swedish data extraction firm that provides digital forensics tools to law enforcement and immigration authorities
+A Swedish data extraction firm that provides digital forensics tools to law enforcement and immigration authorities.

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.

 A US-based communications and surveillance company.
-Leading supplier of license plate recognition software.
-Sells surveillance products for use at US prisons, at the US-Mexico Border, and by US police agencies.
-Its equipment is installed in illegal settlements and in the separation wall in the West Bank and is used by the Israeli military, police, and prison service.
+Its surveillance products are used in US prisons, along the US–Mexico border, and by US police departments.
+Its equipment is installed in illegal Israeli settlements and along the separation wall in the occupied West Bank and is used by the Israeli military, police, and prison service.

 A Japanese financial services holding company.
 It has provided financing to private prison and immigrant detention company CoreCivic through two of its subsidiaries, Nomura Corporate Funding Americas and Nomura Securities International.